Crawford County License Hearing Guide

 Possible Outcomes

-• Suspension Overturned: If the hearing officer finds that the BMV did not have sufficient grounds, the suspension will be overturned, and your driving privileges will be restored.
+• Suspension Overturned: If the hearing officer finds that the BMV has not met its burden of proof, the suspension will be overturned, and your driving privileges will be reinstated.

 Getting Your License Back